gablaxian/gablaxian_jekyll/articles/creating-a-game-with-javascript/handling-user-input.md

 ## Using a Gamepad

 We’re not done yet, though.
-The keyboard’s great and all, but _I_ certainly didn’t play any Zelda games with a keyboard.
+The keyboard’s great and all, but I certainly didn’t play any Zelda games with a keyboard.
 Wouldn’t it be great to play with a controller, just like the old days?
 GamePad API to the rescue!

 The GamePad API isn't quite finished, which does explain some of the more curious aspects of the various browsers' implementations.
 This code may need to be changed in future.

 Chrome supports the GamePad API even in public builds.
 Firefox does _technically_ support the GamePad API, but only in the ‘nightlies’ which are pre-beta builds for experimental features that few people use.
 So we’ll be limiting our code to Chrome only in this case.

 In Chrome there are no events like we get with the keyboard or mouse.
 There is no ‘gamepad connected’ event, or a ‘button pressed’ event.
 For Chrome, we have to poll every frame just to see if the joystick is still there!
-Even in Firefox, which does have a connected and disconnected event, you still need to actually press a button furst for them to even trigger.
+Even in Firefox, which does have a connected and disconnected event, you still need to actually press a button first for them to even trigger.
 Apprently, this is a security feature to prevent ‘finger printing’, whatever that might be.
 So, to re-iterate, we are definitely in beta territory.
 Proceed at your own peril.

 If you want to explore the API a little further, there’s a great article over on [html5rocks](http://www.html5rocks.com/en/tutorials/doodles/gamepad/) which I’ve been using to implement the gamepad in this project.

 So, first thing’s first.
-Let's move the code for all input handling out of the main Javascript and give it its own file and library.
-The Input library:
+Let's move the code for all input handling out of the main Javascript and give it its own file and library, The `Input` library:

 {% highlight js %}